abdelshafei/BMP280-device-driver/README.md

 # 2. Insert the module
 sudo insmod bmp280.ko

-# 3. Instantiate the device (replace 0x76 with your sensor address if needed)
+# 3. Instantiate the device
 echo bmp280 0x76 | sudo tee /sys/bus/i2c/devices/i2c-1/new_device

 # 4. Navigate to the sysfs directory for your device